saras-daton/Upscribe/README.md

         partition_by : {'field': 'created_at', 'data_type': 'timestamp', 'granularity': 'day' }
         cluster_by : ['id']

+  - name: UpscribeCustomersAddresses
+    description: This table returns all the List of customer information and cards associated with upscribe account and your given domain along with unnested Address column.
+    config:
+        materialized : incremental
+        incremental_strategy : merge
+        unique_key : ['id']
+        partition_by : {'field': 'created_at', 'data_type': 'timestamp', 'granularity': 'day' }
+        cluster_by : ['id']

   - name: UpscribeOrders
     description: This table returns all the List of order information associated with upscribe account and your given domain.
     config: